 Comfy, come-hither seating is a must when designing a cozy living space.
-Couches should be deep-seated, chairs should cushy be or ergonomic, and there should always be ample seating to go around—no one should resign themselves to taking a seat on the floor (unless they're nestled upon a cushy floor pillow, of course).
-To make your guests (and yourself) feel even more at home, position tables within arm's reach so that everything they need to relax is nearby, whether it's their phone or a glass of wine.
+Couches should be deep-seated, chairs should be cushy or ergonomic, and there should always be ample seating to go around—no one should have to resign themselves to sitting on the floor (unless they're nestled upon a cushy floor pillow, of course).

-Beyond pillows, layer different textures to make your space feel extra cozy: Think soft rugs, touchable throws, blankets, and pillows—all of which will add to the comfort factor that will contribute to your ultimate lazy day.
+Beyond pillows, layer different textures to make your space feel extra cozy: Think soft rugs, knit blankets, and touchable cushions—all of which will add to the comfort factor that will contribute to your ultimate lazy day.